← Back to research

 What platforms does Auto-Claude support?

-Auto-Claude has native apps for Windows, macOS (Apple Silicon and Intel), and Linux (AppImage, Debian, Flatpak).
+The desktop app ships for Windows, macOS (Apple Silicon and Intel), and Linux (AppImage, Debian, Flatpak), plus a headless CLI.

 Executive Summary

 Auto-Claude is an open-source autonomous multi-agent coding framework that turns Claude Code into a "virtual dev team."
-Developers describe a goal, and Auto-Claude handles planning, implementation, and QA validation through a Kanban-style interface.
-With support for up to 12 parallel agent terminals and automatic conflict resolution, it represents the most ambitious open-source entry in the autonomous coding space.
+Developers describe a goal, and agents handle planning, implementation, and QA validation through a Kanban-style interface, with up to 12 parallel agent terminals and automatic conflict resolution.
+The rebrand to Aperant repositions it as "the world's first AI coding platform that builds, ships, and maintains your product" — but whether development continues in private or has stalled is not publicly verifiable.

 AttributeValue